WHISKEY - AUSTRALIAN KELPIE / BORDER COLLIE (SHORT COAT) DOG FOR ADOPTION

 Description

-Dog Breed: Pit Bull Terrier (short coat).
-Whiskey is a female pitbull mix approximately 8 months old.
+Dog Breed: Australian Kelpie / Border Collie (short coat).
+Whiskey is a female kelpie/border collie mix approximately 8 months old.
 Whiskey is living with her family in TorC, NM.
 All information has been provided by her current owner, Layla.
 Please contact Layla at 406-465-3028.
 Whiskey gets along with dogs, kids, and cats.
-She is house-trained, playful, and funny.
+She is house and crate trained, playful, and funny.

 -